IT‘S FATHER’S DAY: 11 Qualities of a Strong Father

 Here’s a list of 11 things which help to define a strong father:

 - Be a role model.
 A father should not only make available provisions to supply the needs of his children – food, clothes, and a roof over their heads – but he should also give a stable and loving atmosphere for his children to enjoy.
 Warmth and peace dominate in the home.
 A father gives constant encouragement and instills a successful will inside of the son.
 A father becomes a role model for his children.
 For a child, no other person should be able to compare to their dad.
-Be positive and optimistic: you can do this.
+Be positive and optimistic.
+You can do this.

 - Find employment.
 A man who is a father should be gainfully employed.
 There are times when you will meet with misfortune and a job is not available for a time.
 However, you must pick up the pieces to find or create employment wherever you can to support a living for your family.

 - Show love.
 In the household, a father should show love for his wife, and the children should see love expressed between their parents.
 The children should not be exposed to arguing and fighting, whether verbal or physical.
-A real man will not abuse his wife…period!
+A real man will not abuse his wife – period!
 The home must be a safe haven and a sanctuary for the family.

 - Be strong.
 A father should show quality strength and courage even in the midst of trouble and his family will see that and line up with that.
 A father should show good character and help and equip his children to live a successful life.
 A father must teach his children good morals and ethics so they can be fine upstanding citizens in society.
-A father should instruct his children to obey the law and show them if one goes against the laws of the land what will transpire if they disobey authority.
+A father should instruct his children to obey the law and show them if one goes against the laws of the land that will transpire if they disobey authority.

 - Value education.
 A father should make sure that his children are well-schooled.
 He must also be a part of the school system, taking special attention to what his child does in class.
-Enjoy your children through games, sports, and activities.
+Enjoy your children through games, sports and activities.
 Spend quality time with your children at home.
 Take them on outings and stay within your budget.
-Everything does not have to be big and excessive; small things count.
+Everything does not have to be big and excessive.
+Small things count.

 - Love the Lord.
 Take your family to church and instruct them on the ways of God.
 You, father, show them the scriptures.
 Take time to pray with your children.
 Show them that a real man depends on God for direction and then lives it at home.
 You, father, take time at breakfast and at dinner to talk about the day.
 Find out what happened at school and discuss with them where they are as they share with you.
 You might feel, “I don’t have time” or “There’s not enough time in the day,” but if you don’t find time to give spiritual guidance to your family, someone else will.
 You can do this.
+Bishop with his 3 children: Lawrence, Charles, and Kim.

 - Set boundaries.
 Teach them to be obedient at home, to you and to their mom.
 Teach them to respect their siblings.
 Teach your boys to respect women in your family.
 Teach your daughters to respect the men in your family.
 This will help them to have mutual respect for all people.
 Let them know as they get older that there will be a curfew.
 Give them rules and create guidelines for the home.
 Let them know that there will be chores to do.
 You can do this.